PranilPawar25/google-solution-challenge/README.md

 # google-solution-challenge
-I choose topic Peace, Justice and Strong Institutions from solution theme. we make a app which help to tourist and girls also.
-Some time tourist face problem in other country so this app helps to reach police and help at there current location with simple alert button press.
+I choose the topic of Peace, Justice and Strong Institutions from the solution theme. we made an app which helps tourists and girls also.
+Sometimes tourists face problems in another country so this app helps to reach the police and help at their current location with a simple alert button press.
+This app allows permitting to cops or other security officers to reach a crime place to resolve it and stop big crimes from happening.